 17. SECURITY SYSTEM COVERED: For the applicable equipment price and trade service fee, Guardian will install 1 wireless base station, 2 entry sensors, 1 motion sensor, and 1 glass breakage sensor, 1 panic button and 1 security key pad with a 60-day guarantee.
 Additional fees will be charged for additional components or accessories.
 NOT COVERED: Replacement components and security monitoring fees (not covered, but available from a third-party security monitoring service provider).
 Note: This service is intended for commercial office suites and requires no long-term monitoring contract or commitment.

-18. PEST CONTROL SERVICE COVERED: For the applicable trade service fee, Guardian will provide an interior pest control treatment to exterminate ants, roaches, crickets, spiders, ground beetles, earwigs, silverfish, millipedes, centipedes, pill bugs, sow bugs, clover mites, as well as treatment for mice.
+18. PEST CONTROL SERVICE COVERED: For the applicable trade service fee, Guardian will provide an interior pest control treatment to exterminate ants, roaches, crickets, spiders, ground beetles, earwigs, silverfish, millipedes, centipedes, pill bugs, sow bugs, BS clover mites.
 Additionally, Guardian will provide limited extermination treatment for rodents by placing up to four (4) traps or two (2) bait stations for the trade service fee.
 NOT COVERED: Treatment of infested areas outside the perimeter of the Service Location foundation, including flying insects, ticks, fleas, roach infestations, mice, rats, and any other pest not listed above.
 LIMITS: Limited rodent extermination treatment does not cover a return trip for removal and/or disposal of traps or bait stations – an additional trade service fee is required for a return trip.
 Additional fees will also be required for any rodent infestation that requires more than four traps or two bait stations.

-19. FLOURESCENT LIGHT BULB SERVICE COVERED: For the applicable trade service fee, Guardian will change up to a quantity of five (5) four-foot fluorescent bulbs.
+19. FLORESCENT LIGHT BULB SERVICE COVERED: For the applicable trade service fee, Guardian will change up to a quantity of five (5) four-foot fluorescent bulbs.

 20. REVERSE OSMOSIS FILTER CHANGE SERVICE COVERED: For the applicable trade service fee, Guardian will change up to a quantity of three (3) Reverse Osmosis filters and one (1) membrane for drinking water.